msimecek/Image-Recognition-HoL/2-Gesture.md

 ## Using the model

 Now with the model ready, we can start calling it and getting predictions.
-We are going to continue our work on the API from [TODO: Part 1]() and add more functionality to it.
+We are going to continue our work on the API from [Part 1](1-Face.md) and add more functionality to it.

 > If you didn't go through Part 1, you will find the source code in _Source/\_Done/Part1.